better-internet/radworks-docs/docs/getting-started.md

 ```
 Initializing local 🌱 project in .

-ok Name · acme
+ok Name · radicle-docs-example
-ok Description · The Acme Corporation is an ironic name for the fictional corporation
+ok Description · An example project for showcasing workflows in Radicle docs
 ok Default branch · main
 ok Initializing...

+Configuring 🌱 signing key SHA256:CjJzVNGaKhBjFu9BZTjyXTKmNEvgkU710ELXpxFFxco...

 ok Created .gitsigners file
 ok Signing key configured

-Your project id is rad:git:hnrknpgjwt6uiyx13as9hfrx994nxc6zdei1y.
+Your project id is rad:git:hnrkkpbaoz3r4x3aj4zqkgryidc4qq61yceto.
 You can show it any time by running:
    rad .

 To publish your project to the network, run: